 - advocate for direct access and patient/client self-referral with national/provincial/regional/state health departments, health professions and other organisations, such as those that provide reimbursement for physical therapy expenses and those that represent service user groups

-- ensure that physical therapist professional entry level education programmes prepare physical therapists as independent autonomous practitioners able to see patients/clients without a third-party referral
+- ensure that physical therapist professional entry level education programmes prepare physical therapists as independent autonomous practitioners able to see patients/clients without a third-party referral1

-- provide where necessary post-qualifying continuing professional development opportunities to ensure that physical therapists are equipped for direct access and patient/client self-referral
+- ensure the provision of post-qualifying continuing professional development opportunities to support physical therapists in the delivery of direct access and patient/client self-referral

 - make their members aware of their responsibilities when providing direct access to physical therapy services

-Direct access — The patient/client directly asks the physical therapist to provide services (the patient refers themselves) and the physical therapist freely decides his conduct and takes full responsibility for it.
-Also, the physical therapist has direct access to patients/clients and determines those that need a physical therapy assessment/intervention without referral from a third party.
+Direct access — the patient/client directly asks the physical therapist to provide services (the patient/client refers themselves) and the physical therapist freely decides his/her conduct and takes full responsibility for it.
+Also, the physical therapist has direct access to patients/clients and determines their need for the physical therapist’s examination/assessment and intervention/treatment without referral from a third party.

-Self-referral — ‘Patients are able to refer themselves to a therapist without having to see anyone else first, or without being told to refer themselves by a health professional.
-This can relate to telephone, IT or face-to-face services.’
+Self-referral — patients/clients are able to refer themselves to a physical therapist without having to see anyone else first, or without being told to refer themselves by a health professional.
+This can relate to telephone, IT or face-to-face services.
+2

 |Approval, review and related policy information|